oracle-devrel/devo.tutorials/virtual-desktop-infrastructure-for-unreal-engine-on-oci.md

     $ sudo apt install nvidia-driver-515
     ```

-3. Let’s get Ubuntu GUI installed next
+3. Install the Ubuntu GUI:

     ```console
     $ sudo apt install ubuntu-desktop
     ```

-4. In order to enable remote access lets [install XRDP](http://xrdp.org/) - an open-source Remote Desktop Protocol server
+4. In order to enable remote access, let's [install XRDP](http://xrdp.org/), an open-source Remote Desktop Protocol server:

     ```console
     $ sudo apt install xrdp
     ```

-5. Followed by installing net tool so we can debug our connectivity
+5. Install net tools so we can debug our connectivity:

     ```console
     sudo apt install net-tools
     ```

-6. Let change our port setting from tcp6 to tcp4
+6. Change your port setting from tcp6 to tcp4:

     ```console
     sudo nano /etc/xrdp/xrdp.ini
     ```

-7. Inside that config file change `port=3389` to `port=tcp://:3389`
+7. Inside that config file, change `port=3389` to `port=tcp://:3389`

-8. The next step is to flush our iptables so that we can reset our linux firewall (https://www.comparitech.com/net-admin/beginners-guide-ip-tables/) you can do that by running
+8. The next step is to flush your iptables so that we can reset our linux firewall (https://www.comparitech.com/net-admin/beginners-guide-ip-tables/).
+You can do that by running:

     ```console
     $ sudo iptables -F
     ```

-3. Save your config by running
+3. Save your config:

     ```console
     sudo netfilter-persistent save
     ```

-I would recommend creating new user and securing your admin account with password or whitelisting your external IP you can find out how using [this video we did a while back](https://youtu.be/amqxaw2Ujn4?t=909).
+I recommend creating a new user and securing your admin account with a password, or whitelisting your external IP.
+You can find out how using [this video we did a while back](https://youtu.be/amqxaw2Ujn4?t=909).

 You should now be able to access the virtual machine using the Remote Desktop solution of your choice.
 Just type your external IP to connect to your machine.

 ### Using Unreal Engine on your Cloud

-1. Final thing to do is to get Unreal Engine downloaded to your machine.
-Since we have a GUI interface you can install by running in terminal `sudo apt install -y chromium-browser` and open browser on your machine
+1. Get Unreal Engine downloaded to your machine.
+Since we have a GUI interface, you can install it in terminal by running `sudo apt install -y chromium-browser`.
+2. Open browser on your machine
 2. Navigate to <https://www.unrealengine.com/en-US/linux> and log in/create an epic account
-3. Download your preferred version of the engine and extract the zip file
+3. Download your preferred version of the engine and extract the zip file:

     {% imgx img/UE5/UEforLinux.png %}

-4. To open Unreal Engine simply run following command `/path/to/ue5.1/Engine/Binaries/Linux/UnrealEditor` in terminal.
+4. To open Unreal Engine, run `/path/to/ue5.1/Engine/Binaries/Linux/UnrealEditor` in terminal:

     {% imgx img/UE5/Terminal.png %}